 Because non-functional testing is performed later in the testing cycle, it’s not going to pick up on problems with the code while it’s still in the beginning stages of development.
 Some bugs may show up in testing that require redoing a lot of work that was built on top of them, requiring more iterations of testing to ensure everything is working as it should be.

-Functional and Non-Functional testing with Mailosaur
+Functional and non-functional testing with Mailosaur